-Navient Student Loan Trust 2015-3 is a statutory trust newly formed in accordance with Delaware law on May 26, 2015, under a short-form trust agreement dated as of the same date.
-The short-form trust agreement will be amended on the closing date pursuant to an amended and restated trust agreement to be dated as of the closing date among the depositor, the owner trustee and the indenture trustee.
+Navient Student Loan Trust 2015-1 is a statutory trust newly formed in accordance with Delaware law on February 4, 2015, under a short-form trust agreement dated as of the same date.
+The short-form trust agreement will be amended on the closing date pursuant to an amended and restated trust agreement to be dated as of the closing date among the depositor, the eligible lender trustee, the owner trustee and the indenture trustee.
 We refer to the short-form trust agreement and the amended and restated trust agreement together as the "trust agreement."